 James Dimeas is a nationally-recognized, award-winning DUI lawyer.
 James Dimeas has been handling DUI cases throughout Chicago, Cook County, DuPage County, Lake County and Kane County for over 25 years.
 James Dimeas has been named as a “Best DUI Attorney.”
 Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+The American Society of Legal Advocates have named James Dimeas a “2018 Top 100 Lawyer.”
 The National Trial Lawyers have recognize James Dimeas as a “Top 100 Criminal Defense Trial Lawyer.”
 James Dimeas is rated “Superb” by AVVO, the highest rating possible for any lawyer in the United States.

 If you are being charged with a DUI, you can contact James Dimeas anytime for a free and confidential consultation.
 You can always talk to James Dimeas directly by calling him at 847-807-7405.

 City of Naperville v.
 Watson, 677 NE2d 955 (1977).